RajaImayaBharathi/RajaImayaBharathi/README.md

 In addition to my freelance work, I'm the Software Developer Head at OPM Corporation, where I lead a team of developers, successfully managing and delivering multiple projects under tight deadlines.

 I also have strong knowledge in cloud technologies and cloud administration, which helps me design, deploy, and manage cloud-based solutions that are scalable and secure.
-I'm always eager to learn new technologies, solve challenging problems, and contribute to impactful projects.
+I'm always eager to learn new technologies, solve challenging problems, and contribute to impactful projects and many.

 Portfolio: [Click here](https://rajaimayabharathi.github.io/me/)